Skip to main content

 • Paths to the mailboxes/dumpsters.

-In these shared spaces, management can’t just wait for you to complain.
-They must actively inspect for hazards and fix them.
-Period.
+In these shared spaces, management cannot simply wait for tenants to complain about dangerous conditions.
+They must actively inspect for hazards and promptly address them.
+That's not a suggestion—it's the law.

 The "Unnatural Accumulation" Rule Changes Everything